A Legend Of A King Along The Danube

 In Europe I am like a kid in a candy store.
 I do love history and here it comes at you from every direction.
-Two days ago we were on a boat west of Vienna on the Danube and glided past the ruins of Durnstein Castle.
+Some time ago we were on a boat west of Vienna cruising the Danube and glided past the ruins of Durnstein Castle.

-In western legends there are a number of romantic tales that reference historic events and are notable because of spinoff stories that remain in literature and legend to this day.
-Few are as significant to English history as the tales of Richard the Lion Heart in the twelfth century.
+In European legends there are a number of romantic tales that reference historic events and are notable because of spinoff stories that remain in literature and legend to this day.
+Few are as significant to English history as the tales of Richard the Lionheart in the twelfth century.

 Already a popular ruler, Richard answered the call of the Pope to free the Holy Land and make it available to Christian pilgrams.
 Richard marched off to the third crusade with a number of his trusted knights and soldiers.